-Engineers in industry typically work in teams on projects requiring experience with design and manufacturing.
-This concentration is meant for students desiring additional strength in these areas and is especially appropriate for those planning a career in industry.
+This concentration is especially appropriate for those planning a career in industry, where engineers typically work in teams on projects requiring experience with design and manufacturing.
 It builds on the design content in the materials science curriculum and provides additional interdisciplinary design experience.
-The concentration also provides industrially relevant strengths in the areas of materials selection, computational tools, materials processing, and failure analysis.
+The concentration also develops industrially relevant strengths in the areas of materials selection, computational tools, materials processing, and failure analysis.